 Do you speak the Italian Language?
 Find out exact level when you take Italian proficiency test such as CILS, CELI, PLIDA, IT, AIL, CEDIL, etc.

-What is Italian Language Proficiency Test?
+What is the Italian Proficiency Test?

 Italian Language Proficiency Test is a standardized test for non-Italian speakers as a way of certifying their knowledge in the Italian Language.
 The exams are designed to assess the communicative skills of a candidate in a real-life situation and to ascertain whether you have the language abilities necessary to succeed.

-Advantages, Benefits and Importance
+Advantages, Benefits, and Importance

 You can demonstrate your knowledge level of Italian by passing a Italian proficiency test, namely CILS, CELI, CIC, PLIDA, or IT.
-These proficiency examinations are well known throughout the world and the associated certificates and diplomas are accepted as a qualification by employers and open doors to a wide range of job opportunities in Italian Language around the globe and supports career advancement.
+These proficiency examinations are well known throughout the world and the associated certificates and diplomas are accepted as a qualification by employers and open doors to a wide range of job opportunities in Italian Language around the globe and support career advancement.

 Since these certifications give job seekers and employees a competitive advantage.
 Thus, It is a great asset to include on your resume.